 Even at that late hour a huge crowd of onlookers gathered to watch the spectacle.

 By four AM the fire had yielded to the water and all that remained was a pile of charred boards and beams and puffs of steam and smoke.
 We went to bed thankful nobody was injured and our home and one of our cars only sustained minor damage.
 At 8 AM, when I next looked from the window, a single firetruck remained dousing hot spots.
 Throughout the day a parade of curious onlookers jammed the streets and sidewalks hoping to see the remains of the inferno.
-On Monday morning a chain-link fence enclosed the debris and yellow police tape forbade anyone from crossing into the potential crime20190331_013825 scene.
+On Monday morning a chain-link fence enclosed the debris and yellow police tape forbade anyone from crossing into the potential crime scene.
 Today, Wednesday, FBI and ATF teams sorted through the rubble looking for clues to the fire’s origin.

 Meanwhile, traumatized neighbors and friends try to figure how to get their life together.
 The night of the fire a couple, who were not allowed back in their home, stayed with us.
 A neighbor whose home was destroyed told me her brother hung himself Tuesday night.
 He called her, the only person he felt safe with, and she couldn’t talk because her insurance adjuster was there.
 She promised to call right back.
 He didn’t answer.
 Tragedy on tragedy.
 Tears over tears.